The Cathedral of Orvieto

 In 1310, twenty years after the job had been started, the project passed to Lorenzo Maitani (1275 - 1330), one of the greatest sculptors and architects at that time.
-He would make radical and definitive structural changes: a strongly Gothic space, a Latin-cross-shaped building whose wings include two big, important chapels, and a tricuspidal (three-vertex) façade.
+He would make radical and definitive structural changes by creating a strongly Gothic space, a Latin-cross-shaped building whose wings include two big, important chapels, and a tricuspidal (three-vertex) façade.
 He remained the foreman until his death in 1330.

 The history of the Orvieto Cathedral does not only include artists and buyers, but also all those people, workers and craftsmen, who day by day shared in the raising of the church.
-We can still imagine that living site, the town's working core: a place filled with construction materials, where the workers' chatting merged with the fire crackling from the furnaces of the glass-makers, as well as the din from the tools of carvers and stone breakers, blacksmiths and carpenters.The building grew with the aid of everybody, under the leadership of the foreman, Lorenzo Maitani.
-After him, during the two following centuries, many others from all over Italy would take on the same role, until the work was completed
+It is still possible to imagine a living building site, the town's working core;a place filled with construction materials, where the workers' chatting merged with the fire crackling from the furnaces of the glass-makers, as well as the din from the tools of carvers and stone breakers, blacksmiths and carpenters.The building grew with the aid of everybody, under the leadership of the foreman, Lorenzo Maitani.
+After him, many others from all over Italy would take on the same role during the two following centuries, until the work was completed.

 Sculptures

-Above the marble decorations, please have a look at the four bronze statues (actually copies; the original versions are in the Museum) representing the Evangelists by means of the Four Living Beings: an angel (Saint Matthew), a lion (Saint Mark), an eagle (Saint John), a bull (Saint Luke).
+Above the marble decorations, four bronze statues (actually copies; the original versions are in the Museum) representing the Evangelists by means of the Four Living Beings are placed: an angel (Saint Matthew), a lion (Saint Mark), an eagle (Saint John), a bull (Saint Luke).
 Statues of Saints stand on the steeples and on the vertexes of the cusps.
 Horizontally, the façade area is further divided by an exterior gallery with three-lobed arches.

-In posizione centrale campeggia il rosone del Duomo di Orvieto, opera dello scultore fiorentino Andrea di Cione, nicknamed “Orcagna” (1354 - 1380).
-The circle, inscribed within a square, is internally decorated with small interweaving arches, supported by thin pillars; and in its center, Jesus Christ's face is carved.
-So, this rose window reveals itself as a powerful symbol of Christian faith: Christ as the core of God's plan for the salvation of humankind.
-All along the perimeter of the square, 52 stone heads are inserted, belonging to Prophets and Apostles.
+In the centre of the façade there is the rose window of the Orvieto Cathedral, made by Andrea di Cione, a sculptor from Florence known also as “Orcagna” (1354 - 1380).
+The circle, inscribed within a square, is internally decorated with small interweaving arches, supported by thin pillars, and in its center, Jesus Christ's face is carved.
+This rose window reveals itself as a powerful symbol of Christian faith, representing Christ as the core of God's plan for the salvation of humankind.
+All along the perimeter of the square, 52 stone heads are inserted, representing Prophets and Apostles.

 Mosaics

 The mosaic decoration fills every part in the façade that is not taken up by sculptures.
-Since the Orvieto Cathedral is dedicated to Virgin Mary, she is the subject matter of decorations.
-The pictures in fact summarize her story, although – unfortunately – most mosaics have been heavily reworked during the centuries.
+Since the Orvieto Cathedral is dedicated to Virgin Mary, she is the subject matter of decorations; in fact, the scenes narrate her story.
+Unfortunately, most mosaics have been heavily reworked during the centuries.
 The only original work left had been designed by Ugolino di Prete Ilario and made into a mosaic by a Franciscan friar, Brother Giovanni Leonardelli, in the second half of the 14th century.
 In 1890, however, it was sold to the Victoria and Albert Museum in London, where it is still exhibited.

 The Interior of the Orvieto Cathedral